Rules for Hayden Gallery Exhibitions or Events

 - To be financially liable for any and all costs associated with damage to the property.

 The application process is not complete without the approval.
 Applications must be approved prior to the exhibition or event.
-A copy of the approved application must be on site during the installation process.
+The applicant, and a copy of the approved application, must be on site during the installation process.